-Ian Botham was an aggressive batsman and right arm medium fast bowler.
+Ian Botham was an aggressive batsman and right-arm medium-fast bowler.
 Ian Botham was simply magnificent at the cricket headquarters Lord’s Test match of 1978 against Pakistan.
 He hammered the century 108 runs batting at No. 7 after England had slumped to 134 for 5.

 His innings took the England total to 364.
 Then Pakistan batting crashed to 105 all out.
 England forced Pakistan to follow on.
-Sir Ian Botham took the career best bowling of 8 for 34 runs in their second innings to lead England to an innings and 120 runs triumph.
+Sir Ian Botham took the career-best bowling of 8 for 34 runs in their second innings to lead England to an innings and 120 runs triumph.

-The Somerset all rounder blistering performance has become the first cricketer in the history of Test cricket, to score a century and eight wickets in an innings.
-His incredible all round performance make him an established all rounder on cricket scenes.
+The Somerset all-rounder’s blistering performance has become the first cricketer in the history of Test cricket, to score a century and eight wickets in an innings.
+His incredible all-around performance makes him an established all-rounder in cricket scenes.
 England Captain Mike Brearley said, Botham colossus at the moment.

 Pakistan Captain Wasim Bari Said, I have never seen a ball swing so much in the sunny weather, Botham was completely unplayable on that day.
 As a right-hand batsman, he managed to score 14 centuries with a career-best of 208 against India in 1982.